-Our school was not given one of these labels.
+Note: Our school has not been given one of these labels.

 We are excited about the educational opportunities that are available at Creekside Middle School.
-We began implementation of targeted interventions, such as study skills class for struggling students and “Check and Connect” program for at-risk students.
+Along with implementation of targeted interventions, such as Math Lab and Reading Lab, this past year we began a “Check and Connect” program for at-risk students.
 These improvements will help your child be more prepared for the competitive work environments that all students will face within a few years.

 State law requires that we also report additional information.

-- PROCESS FOR ASSIGNING PUPILS TO THE SCHOOL - Creekside receives students from its three feeder schools, Roosevelt Elementary, Quincy Elementary, and New Groningen Elementary, as well as students from out of district and some from within the other district elementary schools.
-Upon finishing 8th grade, students attending Creekside move on to Zeeland West High school
+Creekside receives students from its three feeder schools, Roosevelt Elementary, Quincy Elementary, and New Groningen Elementary, as well as students from out of district and some from within the other district elementary schools.
+Upon finishing 8th grade, students attending Creekside move on to Zeeland West High school.

-- A BRIEF DESCRIPTION OF EACH SPECIALIZED SCHOOL - Creekside Middle School has approximately 640 students in grades six through eight.
+Creekside Middle School has approximately 605 students in grades six through eight.
 Students in sixth grade, seventh, and eighth grade have a dedicated wing of the building for their core classes.
 We support Special Education students with both traditional resource classes, as well as two, more intensive, categorical classrooms.
 Students are able to participate in a wide range of elective classes, including Band, Choir, Orchestra, Dance, Art, Career Choices, Spanish and Advanced PE/Health.
 All students are exposed to Physical Education, Art, Spanish and Life Management through our Exploratory Rotation.
 Our eighth graders are able to take classes that earn high school credit in Math, Spanish, and PE.
 We offer a wide range of sports and clubs that allow students to connect to the greater Creekside community outside of the school day.

-- THE AGGREGATE STUDENT ACHIEVEMENT RESULTS FOR ANY LOCAL COMPETENCY TESTS OR NATIONALLY NORMED ACHIEVEMENT TESTS - Creekside students do not take any local or nationally normed achievement tests.
+Creekside students do not take any local or nationally normed achievement tests.
 The data from M-Step tests can be found by visiting www.mischooldata.org.
+Due to the global pandemic, M-Step testing was cancelled for the 2019-2020 school year.

-- IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES - The community of Zeeland has always supported our schools.
-For school years 2016-17 and 2017-2018 we had over 90% of our parents either attend the scheduled Parent Teacher Conference times, or schedule a separate conference at another time if they were unable to attend.
+The community of Zeeland has always supported our schools.
+For school years 2018-2019 and 2019-2020 we had over 90% of our parents either attend the scheduled Parent Teacher Conference times, or schedule a separate conference at another time if they were unable to attend.

 Creekside Middle School has consistently received good marks in State testing data and community feedback.
 We want to move forward and always work to be continually improving and to be a place where the community can be proud to send their students.